stevecope/mqtt-data-logger/README.md

 -l <log directory default= mlogs>
 -r <number of records default=100>\
 -f <number of log files default= unlimited"
+-c <log csv format>
+-j <log json format>

+The logger will log data as JSON or csv using the -j or -c flags.
+Incoming data can be plain text or json formatted data. currnetly the json data cannot contain nested elements.
+When storing logs as csv the headers are automatically extraced from the json keys is the data is json formated.
+If the incoming data is in csv format it will be logged as plain text.

 	Example Usage:

 You will always need to specify the broker name or IP address